-In determining which measures to pursue to resolve an existing or impending delinquency or other Mortgage default, and when, we may take any one of the following measures:
+In attempting to resolve an existing or impending delinquency or other Mortgage default, as Administrator, we may take any one of the following measures:

-- Approve an assumption of an Mortgage by a new borrower. - Allow a repayment plan or a forbearance period during which regular Mortgage payments may be reduced or suspended. - Approve a modification of certain terms of the Mortgage if we determine that the borrower would be able to make all payments under the modified Mortgage terms. - Pursue a refinancing of the Mortgage or a preforeclosure contract for sale of the underlying property. - Charge off all or part of the unpaid principal balance of the Mortgage. - Initiate a foreclosure proceeding.
+- Approve an assumption of an Mortgage by a new borrower. - Allow a repayment plan or a forbearance period during which regular Mortgage payments may be reduced or suspended. - Approve a modification of certain terms of the Mortgage if we determine that the borrower would be able to make all payments under the modified Mortgage terms. - Pursue a refinancing of the Mortgage or a preforeclosure contract for sale of the underlying property. - Initiate a foreclosure proceeding.

-When considering our options, we determine, in our sole discretion, whether to remove a Mortgage from a PC Pool.
-Removing a Mortgage from its PC Pool has the same effect on Holders as a prepayment.
-If we determine not to remove the Mortgage from its PC Pool, the measures we take may affect the timing of payments of principal to Holders.
+When considering our options under the particular circumstances, we determine, in accordance with the terms of the Trust Agreement, whether to repurchase a Mortgage from a PC Pool under our guarantees.
+Repurchasing a Mortgage from its PC Pool has the same effect on Holders as a prepayment.
+If we determine not to repurchase the Mortgage from its PC Pool, the measures we take may affect the timing of payments of principal to Holders.

-If we do not remove a Mortgage from its PC Pool, we generally demand accelerated payment of principal and initiate foreclosure proceedings when a Mortgage has become 60 days' delinquent.
-However, we also continue to pursue alternative measures to resolve the delinquency before the conclusion of the foreclosure proceedings, if this appears likely to mitigate our potential losses.
-If a borrower repays all delinquent amounts or agrees with us to accept an arrangement for reinstatement of the Mortgage, we may terminate the foreclosure proceedings and withdraw our demand.
+As Administrator, we generally demand accelerated payment of principal and initiate foreclosure proceedings with respect to a Mortgage.
+However, we also continue to pursue alternative measures to resolve the delinquency before the conclusion of the foreclosure proceedings, if such measures appear likely to mitigate our potential losses.
+If, after demand for acceleration, a borrower repays all delinquent amounts or agrees with us to accept an arrangement for reinstatement of the Mortgage, we may terminate the foreclosure proceedings and withdraw our demand.
 If the borrower again becomes delinquent, we generally will make a new demand for acceleration and commence new foreclosure proceedings.
 The bankruptcy of a borrower on a Mortgage may differ significantly from the bankruptcy of a borrower on a single family mortgage.
 The underlying multifamily property is often the sole asset of the borrower, if other than an individual.
 A borrower may commence bankruptcy proceedings involving a multifamily property, for example, when the property value decreases or when the revenues from the property become insufficient to pay debt service and operating expenses.